Just like the verb piacere in the present tense, piacere in other tenses takes the third-person singular and plural.

 Mi è piaciuta la musica (I liked the music)

-When the subject is an action (an infinitive verb), piacere is in the third person singular and the participle ends in –o.
+When the subject is an action (an infinitive verb), the auxiliary essere of piacere is in the third person singular and the past participle ends in –o.

 Mi piace cucinare la lasagna (I like to cook lasagna)

 Mi è piaciuto cucinare la lasagna (I liked to cook lasagna)

 The auxiliary and past participles always coincide with the gender and number of the pleasant object.
 So, if the item being liked (the object) is a feminine noun, make sure the participle agrees with the subject.

 Mi è piaciuta la pasta → I liked the pasta